rotationalio/rotational.io/content/en/blog/2024-06-10-nlp-with-javascript-using-winkJS.md

 description: "Use the JavaScript machine learning library winkJS to make Natural Language Processing (NLP) beginner friendly."
 ---

-An increasing amount of JavaScript libraries are available to perform machine learning tasks in Node.js or in the browser.
-Of particular interest is winkJS.
-A library designed to help perform Natural Language Processing (NLP) tasks.
-Let’s look further into how it works and what it can do.
+winkJS is a collection of libraries designed to make Natural Language Processing (NLP) accessible in JavaScript.
+Let's take an in-depth look into what makes it a handy tool for developers, including those with not much machine learning experience.

 <!--more-->

 ## What is winkJS?
-In a previous blog post on machine learning libraries written in JavaScript, the collection created by winkJS was mentioned.
-Of particular interest is the winkNLP library which can assist in performing covering tokenization, sentence boundary detection (sbd), negation handling, sentiment analysis, part-of-speech (pos) tagging, named entity recognition (ner), custom entities recognition (cer).
+In a blog post about [machine learning libraries written in JavaScript](/blog/5-javascript-libraries-to-use-for-machine-learning/), the winkNLP library by winkJS was recommended.
+What makes winkNLP so useful is that it can assist in performing covering tokenization, sentence boundary detection (sbd), negation handling, sentiment analysis, part-of-speech (pos) tagging, named entity recognition (ner), custom entities recognition (cer).

 ## Who should use winkJS?